Article by VoCoVo’s Sales & Marketing Director & Retail Futurist—Martyn Jones

-- That once-infallible global retailers are having to get beyond inventive in order to peel us off our couches and out from behind our screens.
+- Once-infallible retailers are having to get beyond inventive to peel us off our couches and out from behind our screens

-- That, as consumers, we’re still hungry for bricks and mortar experiences that go beyond both ‘browsing isles’ or ‘filling our e-cart’.
+As consumers we’re still hungry for bricks and mortar experiences that go beyond both ‘browsing isles’ or ‘filling our e-cart’

-- Most importantly, that the high street remains a viable—even desirable—locale for investment from online-only brands looking to diversify revenue and gain stronger brand presence into ‘offline’ demographics.
+High street remains a viable—even desirable—locale for investment from online brands looking to diversify revenue and gain ‘offline’ demographics.